Therapeutic Medical Physics Residency Program THE DEPARTMENT OF RADIATION MEDICINE

 • Graduate Medical Physics Advanced Imaging Course

-Residents are also required to instruct in a lecture or practicum setting to the graduate students and/or medical residents.
+Residents may be required to teach in a lecture or seminar setting to the graduate students and medical residents.

 SALARY & BENEFITS